patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
-**version RPI-ECU-v3_1 and 3_2**  12 july 2022  upgrade archive
+**version RPI-ECU-v3_1 and 3_2**  12 july 2022  upgrade archive and SDcard image:
 - Decreased the sd-card writing by tweaking log settings
-- moved a frequently written var to ramdisk
+- moved a frequently written variable to ramdisk
-- improved the navigation and the appearance charts small screens
+- improved the navigation and the appearance of charts in small screens
-- improved security by disabling page viewing for all ottw pages
+- improved security by disabling page viewing for all o.t.t.w. pages
-- improved the software upgrading process
+- improved the swupgrading process, now possible to replace whole directories.
-- added mosquitto option for authentication
+- added option for authentication in mosquitto

 **version RPI-ECU-v3_0**  30 june 2022  upgrade archive or sd image
 - removed the http poll trigger.